HIV and cardiovascular disease

 Here is a list of some of the less common tests:

-A CAT, or CT, scan is a special type of X-ray scan that takes detailed X-ray images of your body.
+A CT scan is a special type of X-ray scan that takes detailed X-ray images of your body.
 Before scanning, you lie on a narrow table with a doughnut-shaped machine affixed to it.
 This machine moves around your body as it performs a scan, which does not hurt.

 This test is used to look at the structure of blood vessels that supply blood to the heart.
 Before this procedure is performed you will receive a mild sedative.
 A very small tube is inserted into a blood vessel in your arm or leg.
 A thinner tube—called a guide catheter—is inserted into the first tube.
 Using X-ray images, the doctor gently moves the second tube through the blood vessel until it reaches your heart.
 There, the blood pressure within your heart can be measured and blood flow through the heart can be checked.
 If necessary, a tiny piece of the heart can be removed—a procedure called a biopsy—and later analysed.

 How can I recognize serious complications of CVD, such as heart attacks and strokes?

 There are several major complications that can occur as a result of CVD.
 The most common are heart attack and stroke.

 Symptoms that are suggestive of heart attack include:

 - chest pain that may be mild or severe, like a tight band on your chest